 All applicants should also read, sign and mail the “Agreement for Students in Bodymind Integration” as received with the training catalogue.
 This agreement clarifies the professional nature of the training, the preparation needed for the training, and the participant’s responsibility during the training.

 - Prior Experience:

-Before the training actually starts, applicants ideally have received a minimum of 5 individual sessions in Postural Integration® with a by ICPIT certified practitioner and have taken an introductory workshop.
-If Postural Integration® sessions are unavailable in your area, other work approved by the trainer may be acceptable : Energetic Integration®, Reichian and Neo-Reichian sessions, Rebalancing, Heller Work, Gestalt with bodywork/breathwork included, Bio-Energetics, Core-Energetics, ... .
+Before the training actually starts, applicants ideally have received a minimum of 5 individual sessions in Postural Integration®, Energetic Integration or Pelvic-Heart Integration® with a by ICPIT certified practitioner and have taken an introductory workshop.
+If Postural Integration®, Energetic Integration® or Pelvic-heart Integration sessions are unavailable in your area, other work approved by the trainer may be acceptable : , Reichian and Neo-Reichian sessions, Rebalancing, Heller Work, Gestalt with bodywork/breathwork included, Bio-Energetics, Core-Energetics, ... .

 - Experience in Physical Contact: Applicants need to have experience in hands-on bodywork, e.g. massage.
-(Postural Integration® is a touch intensive embodied, relational approach).
+(Postural Integration®, Energetic Integration and Pelvic-Heart Integration are touch intensive embodied, relational approaches).